sendgrid/sendgrid-python/docker/README.md

 This Docker image contains
  - `sendgrid-python` and `python-http-client`
  - Stoplight's Prism, which lets you try out the API without actually sending email
- - A complete setup for testing the repository or your own fork
+ - `tox` and all supported Python versions, set up to test `sendgrid-python` or your own fork

 Run it in interactive mode with `-it`.